dhmncivichacks/appletonapi/README.md

 #### Search

-Search for a property within the city of Appleton using house number and base street name.
+Search for a property within the city of Appleton using the street address.

     GET /search?q={street address}

-**Requires**: Search parameter: &q = Address without cardinal direction (example: no E or East)
+**Requires**: Search parameter: &q = Street address

 **Returns**: JSON result consisting of a list of possible property ids.